-Planning a garage conversion?
+Looking for design ideas for your garage conversion?
 Making it look like a natural part of your home, and less like a converted garage, is vital for its success and your home’s future saleability.
-Before work starts, commission scaled drawings of the finished project, indoors and out, and include details such as power sockets and furniture layout, plus everything.
+Before work starts, commission scaled drawings of the finished project, indoors and out, and include details such as power sockets and furniture layout.

 Ensure the brickwork, materials and windows replacing the garage doors match well with the existing house.
 Ask builders to fully tooth and bond the new brickwork into the old.